nicinabox/nicinabox.com/source/_posts/2012-09-25-how-hatchpass-works.markdown

 published: false
 ---

-#### [Hatchpass](http://beta.hatchpass.org) is a password tool I built to help with "the password problem."
+#### [Hatchpass](http://beta.hatchpass.org) is a password tool I built to help with the password problem--or, using the same password everywhere.
 It creates complex, pseudo-random, unique passwords.
 You don't have to remember any of them.

 <!-- more -->